malagoni/WhatsAppToDiscord/README.md

 restarts it automatically if it exits unexpectedly.
 Directly running `node src/index.js` will skip this helper and the bot won't restart on crashes.

+Runtime logs are written to `logs.txt`.
+Everything printed to the terminal is also saved to `terminal.log`, which can help diagnose issues when running on a headless server.

 Alternatively, you can run the bot using `docker-compose`.
 Copy `.env.example` to `.env`, put your Discord bot token in it and execute `docker compose up -d`.
 The compose file mounts the `storage` directory so data is kept between